Josef Beran: Episcopate

-On 4 November 1946 he was appointed as the Archbishop of Prague and thus the leader of the Czechoslovakian Church; this also made him the Primate.
+On 4 November 1946 he was appointed as the Archbishop of Prague and thus the leader of the Czechoslovak Church; this also made him the Primate.
 Beran received his episcopal consecration on the following 8 December from Archbishop Saverio Ritter with Bishops Mořic (Maurice) Pícha and Anton Eltschkner serving as the co-consecrators.

 The election of Klement Gottwald - the communist president of Czechoslovakia in 1948 - prompted Beran to have a Te Deum sung for the new president in the Prague Cathedral.
 However the rise of the communist regime in 1948 saw Beran prohibit his priests from taking an oath of allegiance to the new regime (viewing such an action as a "treason to the Christian faith") and in public protested the seizure of land that belonged to the Prague archdiocese. as well as the infringement of religious freedom.
 He declared: "The Catholic Church should enjoy the absolute freedom to which it has a right, both God-given and guaranteed by the existing Constitution".
 He condemned as schismatic the Communist government-approved Czech Catholic Action.
 On 19 June 1949 he was placed under house arrest and complained of being "deprived of all personal freedom and all rights as the archbishop".

 He was convicted in a show trial and his house arrest - confining him to the archiepiscopal residence - ended on 7 March 1951.
 On 10 March he was taken from Prague with few knowing his precise location.
 In that period he was first taken to a villa near Liberec before being sent to Mištěves and Hořice.
 He was then sent to Paběnice and Mukařov near Prague.
 On 4 October 1963 before going to Radvanov.
 His release came in 1963 and he was forbidden to perform his ecclesial duties; this lasted until his relocation to Rome in 1965.
 During his time in imprisonment he resisted regime pressure to resign from his see.
 In May 1961 the pope sent him a letter to commemorate the 50th anniversary of his ordination.
 But the letter was sent back to the pope with the words "without delivery".
 To that end John XXIII published the letter in L'Osservatore Romano.
 It was a widespread rumour that Beran was one of the three prelates that Pope John XXIII elevated into the College of Cardinals reserved in pectore on 28 March 1960; the pope's death in 1963 meant that it was never known if that was indeed true since the pope did not reveal the names of those reserved.